-We implemented a two-year long before-after, control-impact study designed to detect and accurately capture the effect of canopy gaps on aquatic ecosystems.
-In this work, we hypothesized that primary production would increase when canopy gaps were created, and this would cause the invertebrate community to shift toward more scraping taxa.
-However, we expect the response to be dampened in comparison to observed responses in large scale riparian clearing studies.
-In addition to evaluating the macroinvertebrate community, we quantified trout diets with the expectation that shifts in the invertebrate community would be reflected proportionally in the diet of opportunistic foraging of trout, but also to ensure that a potential signal in invertebrate scraper taxa was not being masked by increased foraging of apex consumers.
+We implemented a two-year before-after, control-impact study designed to detect and capture the effect of canopy gaps on aquatic macroinvertebrate communities.
+In this work, we expected that primary production would increase when canopy gaps were created, and this would cause the invertebrate community to shift toward more taxa in the scraper feeding group.
+However, we expected the reach-scale responses to a localized increase in light to be dampened in comparison to observed responses in large scale riparian clearing studies.
+In addition to evaluating benthic macroinvertebrate community, we also assessed trout diets to determine whether shifts in the invertebrate community would be reflected proportionally in the diet of opportunistic foraging of trout.
+The diet data were also used to evaluate whether a potential benthic invertebrate community response may be masked by increased selective foraging of particular taxa by these apex consumers.

 Methods